Centre Community Funds

 All Toronto Community Housing tenants can request resources for projects and initiatives to respond to the CABR Strategy's eight-point plan.

-Please note that all applications will be reviewed by The Centre and representatives from the Tenant Action Fund Tables.
-Representatives from the Tenant Action Fund Tables cannot participate in the assessment of applications from their own building or townhouses.
+Please note that all applications will be reviewed by The Centre and representatives from the Tenant Circles.
+Representatives from the Tenant Circles cannot participate in the assessment of applications from their own building or townhouses.
 Any tenant found to be misappropriating funds will be ineligible to apply for future resources.

-Complete the online form to apply for the 2024 Centre Community Funds.
+Complete the online application to apply for the 2026 Centre Community Funds.
+Applications are due Wednesday, July 15, 2026.

 Eligible and ineligible expenses